2019 Moscow protests: After August 10

 After August 10 the authorities declined all the requests for an approved rally by the independent opposition till late September, each time the Sakharov Avenue appeared to be occupied due to various reasons (the CPRF rally (see below), the Day of the Russian flag celebration, the Moscow City Day celebration, and finally the "garbage truck parade").
 For example, three requests for an approved rally on August 31 in different sites were declined.
 The organizers tried to challenge the refusals in the Moscow City Court, but it took the side of the authorities.
 A serie of parades and loud pro-government concerts caused a wave of indignation in social networks, residents of neighboring houses have submitted a complaint on excessive noise.
 Finally, the first approved opposition rally since August 10 was held on September 29.

 On August 17, CPRF conducted the rally "for fair elections", however, part of CPRF members, including Gennady Zyuganov, condemned the actions of unregistered independent candidates, and their supporters ignored the rally.
 The police and independent sources had very close rally estimates this time: 4000 and 3900 respectively.

 On August 17, since the authorities refused to approve the rally, supporters of the independent candidates held solo pickets on the Boulevard Ring.

 On August 31, the unapproved rally "against political repressions" was held on the Boulevard Ring.
 Unlike previous rallies, the police didn't try to push the protestors out of the streets.
 The rally was peaceful, there was only 1 detention.
 As usual, the authorities organized the fest "PRO Leto" on August 31 to counter the rally.
 The police estimates the rally of 750 people, independent sources give an estimation of 1500 people.

 On September 8, the 2019 Moscow City Duma elections took place.
 The United Russia faction suffered significant losses, they lost in 20 out of 45 constituencies (opposition sources also claim that in 5 constituencies the victory was stolen by the United Russia).

-On September 12, soon after the elections, the searches were conducted in all FBK officies and in the apartments of the FBK employees (and their close relatives) in 40 cities.
+On September 12, soon after the elections, the searches were conducted in all FBK offices and in the apartments of the FBK employees (and their close relatives) in 40 cities.
 All computers and other office equipment were seized.
 Lyubov Sobol stated that it was "more like a robbery than a search".
 79 years old grandmother of one of the employees, who was also searched, died of a heart attack on September 16.

 On September 29 the approved rally "in support of the political prisoners" was held on the Sakharov Avenue.
 The rally was peaceful, there was no detentions.
 The police estimates the rally of 20 000 people, independent sources give an estimation of 25 000 people.

 On October 18, solo pickets were held near the entrances of 17 stations of the Moscow metro in support of detainees under the Moscow case.